-Wax seals are an elegant and blissful way to elevate your stationery, gifts, packaging and more.
-But how do you get your wax seals perfect every time?
-In this article we are going to show you how to make wax seals using the popular glue gun method as well as the sealing wax bead method, so you can look like a seasoned artisan with every impression.
+Wax seals are an elegant and blissful way to elevate your stationery, gifts, packaging, etc. But how do you get your wax seals perfect every time?
+In this article, we will show you how to make wax seals using the popular glue gun method and the sealing wax bead method so that you can look like a seasoned artisan with every impression.

 How To Use Sealing Wax Sticks

 - Sealing Wax Sticks

 - Sealing Wax Gun

 - Heat resistant surface, ex: silicone baking mat

 - Microfiber cloth (optional)

 To start, find a clear surface to make your wax seals on.
 Creating wax seals can be messy, so be sure to clean any clutter around you and make sure you aren't making it on a surface you do not want potentially damaged.
 Once you have your cleared area, plug in your sealing wax gun and place it on a heat-resistant mat.
 Next, put your wax stamp on your ice pack to cool.